 1. Background: Common Provisions Regulation 2014-2020

 The Common Provision Regulation introduces significant changes in relation to major projects compared to the Regulations for the 2007-2013 programming period, creating a new and highly significant role for independent sources of technical advice in the appraisal of major projects.
+The involvement of independent experts, if organised appropriately, offers the possibility of a more efficient approval process for major projects.

 2. Independent quality review